lhr-solar/Telemetry/Raspberry Pi Telemetry Server/Readme.md

 # Raspberry Pi Telemetry System Code
-This file contains all code related to UTSVT's Telemetry System that runs on a raspberry pi
+This file contains all code related to UTSVT's Telemetry System that runs on a Raspberry Pi 3

 ## Running the telemetry system
 If you are using the telemtry system that has already been set up then start here

 Once everything has been set up properly, all you need to do is run the startTelemetry.sh script.
 This will automatically start all the required services.
 Then, plug the telemtry nucleo into the raspberry pi's ethernet port.
 To view the data, connect to the wifi hotspot broadcast by the raspberry pi.
 The network is named TelemetryServer and the password is telemetry.
 Once connected, open a web browser and type the following in the url bar: "192.168.1.1:3000" (without quotes).
 The grafana server should come up.
 If a login is requested, then use admin for both password and username.
 Now, go to dashboards, and manage.
 Open "test" and you should see a graph of the data.
 If you do not see any data, try zooming out.

+# Quick Time Set Up
+Go to the SVT Google drive and go to the Bevolt folder in the Telemetry section.
+Download the `Telemetry_Pi_Image.img` and etch it onto an SD card using [Etcher](https://www.balena.io/etcher/).

+# Slow Time Set Up
 ## Installing required software

 Software requiered for raspberry pi: